dhellmann/pymotw-3/source/signal/index.rst

     :caption:
     :start-after: #end_pymotw_header

-In this example, the call to :func:`sleep` does not last the full four seconds.
+In this example, the call to :func:`sleep` is interrupted, but then continues after the signal is processed so the message printed after :func:`sleep` returns shows that the program was paused for at least as long as the sleep duration.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'signal_alarm.py'))